INFO-4602-5602/project-3-mozilla-team10project3/README.md

 Over spring break, we worked individually to look at the data and other information from Mozilla to get an understanding of what we were working on.
 Throughout the week we met as a full group after class to touch base and get on the same page, in various combinations of groups to brainstorm, design, and prototype the visualizations, and also worked individually to ultimately create the three visualizations.
 We also collaborated through email for most communication.

 ### Running Visualizations
-Launch a http server from our project directory, navigate to the respective visualization files (vis1.html, vis2.html from the top level of the repository, and index.html from within the vis-interactive-map folder), open the .html file.
+Launch a http server from our project directory, navigate to the respective visualization files (vis1.html, vis2.html from the top level of the repository, and index.html from within the vis2-interactive-map folder), open the .html file.
 See individual descriptions for further information on each vis' interactions.

 ## Visualization Descriptions
 ### Visualization 1 - Term Recognition Rates Across Regions and Sub-Regions